Identity Theft; Personal Records

 (8) Information comprising a personal recommendation or evaluation[

 SECTION 5.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.

 SECTION 6.
-This Act shall take effect upon its approval; except that section 2 shall take effect on July 1, 2005.
+This Act shall take effect upon its approval; provided that section 2 shall take effect on July 1, 2030.